WVURAIL/dspira-lessons/_posts/2020-07-25-HornOperation_runningSpectrometer.md

       - To change a value, double click on the box and then type the value in the Value box and hit OK.

-      - **integration_time1** is the short integration time, and **integration_time2** is the long integration time.
+      - `integration_time1` is the short integration time, and `integration_time2` is the long integration time.
 These can be changed to any value at 0.4 s or above.

-      - Be sure that the file path in the **prefix** box is correct.
+      - Be sure that the file path in the `prefix` box is correct.
 This is the folder where the data files will be saved.

         Hints on setting the file path correctly:
         (These steps are explained in the [setting up the horn video](https://youtu.be/Oo28QCEZe_g).)
         1. Open the File Navigation window (folder icon).
         2. Navigate to the folder to which you want to save the spectrum files.
         3. Right click on the folder.
-        4. Select Properties.
+        4. Select `Properties`.
-        5. Double click the "Parent folder:" path and copy it to the clipboard.
+        5. Double click the `Parent folder:` path and copy it to the clipboard.
-        6. In the prefix variable box paste the path name inside quotes in the Value box.
+        6. In the prefix variable box paste the path name inside quotes in the `Value` box.
 (Delete any existing path name.)
         7. Then append the actual folder name to the end of the parent path.
 Be sure to separate folder names with / and end with /.

             EXAMPLE:

-            Parent folder: home/Jansky/radio_astronomy
+            Parent folder: `home/Jansky/radio_astronomy`

-            data folder name: horn_data_2020
+            data folder name: `horn_data_2020`

             Value to put into the prefix variable box:
-	    "home/Jansky/radio_astronomy/horn_data_2020/"
+	    ` "home/Jansky/radio_astronomy/horn_data_2020/" `
 	    (Include the quotes)

    * CAUTION: If you run the program on a laptop without the power cord plugged in, the computer may go into a sleep mode and stop running the program, depending on the length of the run.
 Change the power settings on your computer so that it never suspends or goes to sleep.

-### **2. After Starting The Program
+### 2. After Starting The Program

    * The first screen that appears looks like the following: